Nwakakukaks/ThetaMeet/frontend/README.md

 - Summarization Function: Long meetings?
 No worries!
 Theta Meet's AI-powered summarization function, backed by OpenAI, extracts key insights from lengthy discussions.
 Stay informed, engaged, and make the most of your precious time.

 - Token Gated Access: Theta Meet values security and authenticity.
-Only authorized users with their unique NFTs can unlock the full potential of HuddleScribe.
+Only authorized users with their unique NFTs can unlock the full potential of ThetaMeet.
 Gain exclusive access to all the features, forging a path to productive collaboration.

 ## What's next: